 - An incorrect school name is listed in the Colleges Attended section.
 We cannot attach a transcript to your application until it is corrected.

-- The name on a transcript cannot be found in the NDCAS database, either because your name changed, was misspelled on the transcript, was misspelled on the application, or you have not yet created a NDCAS account.
+- The name on a transcript cannot be found in the NDCAS database, either because your name changed, was misspelled on the transcript, was misspelled on the application, or you have not yet created your NDCAS account.

 The following scenarios can cause transcripts to be rejected and should be avoided whenever possible: